johnsontemidev/johnsontemidev-portfolio/README.md

     1. Fork the Project
     2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-    3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+    3. Commit your Changes (git commit -m 'Add some niceFeature')
-    4. Push to the Branch (git push origin feature/AmazingFeature)
+    4. Push to the Branch (git push origin feature/niceFeature)
     5. Open a Pull Request

 License